Metal is non-porous, so painting it is hard. So, can you use latex paint on metal?

 6. Apply Latex Paint

-After the last coat dries, seal the finish.
-To seal latex paint, use polyurethane or varnish.
-These sealers will produce a thick glossy layer over the finish and protect it from moisture, water, and scratches.
+After the final coating dries, seal the finish with polyurethane or varnish.
+The sealers will produce a glossy moisture-resistant layer over the finish and protect it from moisture, water, and weather elements.

 Latex paint dries fast because of its water-based nature.
 The solvent (water) must evaporate for the coating to dry.
 Since water evaporates fast, this means latex paint dries fast too.